bitlabstudio/bitmazk-book/docs/introduction/foreword.rst

 * We want to describe every little detail about our company so that anyone can figure out if he or she wants to work in this environment.

 To some extend we are hereby open sourcing our whole company.
-We know that we are good but we are most certainly not perfect.
-If you think that we suck, fork us on GitHub and change our company (or start your own).
+We think that we are good but we also know that we are not perfect.
+If you think that we suck, `fork us on GitHub`_ and change our company (or start your own).

+.. _fork us on GitHub: https://github.com/bitmazk/bitmazk-book